-Receiving approval of a course extension does not alter the financial obligations a student may have with Trident.
+Receiving approval of a course extension (Standard or EEC) does not alter the financial obligations a student may have with Trident.

 Students must also comply with all tuition assistance and financial aid requirements.
-In compliance with federal regulations, students who have been granted a course extension but who are not enrolled in the
+In compliance with federal regulations, students who have been granted a course extension but who are not enrolled in the following session and who fail to obtain an official Leave of Absence (LOA) will be reported as "withdrawn" to the National Student Clearinghouse and National Student Loan Data System.
+A withdrawal from Trident may impact the student's financial aid eligibility, Student Academic Progress (SAP), and planned graduation date.